kubermatic/kubermatic/docs/proposals/user-management-part1.md

 - we retrieve a list of projects the user belongs to from `apiv1.User`
 - we query the system (using a build-in admin account) to find a matching instance of `ProjectGroups`
 - we map the user to a group.
 - all the future queries will use `Impersonation` to authorise.
+To make this part more concrete imagine that we want to list clusters a user has access to.
+Since all `Resources` that belong to the `Project` will have the project's identity attached to them (be it `projectName` or `projectID`).
+To find corresponding clusters we will use a build-in admin account to look up the data from the cache (`Informers`).
+Once we have the list of interesting resources as a sanity check we impersonate as Bob and try to get each cluster directly from the api-server.
+This logic will be enclosed in `ProjectProvider`.

 To hide complexity from developers and to present a more hierarchical view we will create `ProjectProvider` which will accept `OptimisticClusterProvider` which in turn will accept a modified version of `ClusterProvider`, the new component will also have `LuksMagicalBox`.
 The new component will not only make sure that queries are executed in the context of a user but it will also encapsulate resources and will provide convenient methods to operate on them.
 In the event of a resource creation or deletion the `ProjectProvider` will use `LuksMagicalBox` to create necessary `RBAC` roles passing required parameters like `apiGroupKind`, `groupName`, `resourceName`, `namespace` and an instance of kubernetes client.

-## Types
+## LuksMagicalBox
 TBD

-## LuksMagicalBox
+## Types
 TBD